Scifabric/pybossa/doc/api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A user who has registered or signed in with any of the third parties supported
-by PyBossa (currently Twitter, Facebook and Google) can request his own oAuth
+by PYBOSSA (currently Twitter, Facebook and Google) can request his own oAuth
 tokens by doing::

     GET http://{pybossa-site-url}/api/token?api_key=API-KEY